ARG-007/GForm/readme.md

 - Bootstrap on form to Support Responsiveness

 ## Server Environment:
+### THESE ARE DEFAULTS!
+SERVER VARIABLES CAN BE CHANGED IN `assets/serverConfig.php`

+### Use TestDB to Check Stored Values of MySQL, MongoDB, Redis
 ### PHP Server
 - version: 8.1.2
 - Extensions: `MongoDB`, `Redis`